Updated: Dec 15, 2020

 In addition to this, I was working really really hard, and there was talk of publishing my work.
 But more on that later!

 The funding came through, I met with the other physicist, the one whose project the observations were for, a lovely Brazilian man named Victor, and he explained to me our mission, we booked the flights, and off we went!
-I want to save the details of this trip for a future blog post and maybe even a vlog (as I mentioned my finances were not great, so I only had a scratched gopro and film camera from my boyfriend to take pictures on, so the footage isn't great for the vlog) but I still want to show you guys - really selling it here aren't I!
+I want to save the details of this trip for a future blog post and maybe even a vlog (as I mentioned my finances were not great, so I only had a scratched gopro and film camera from Alex to take pictures on, so the footage isn't great for the vlog) but I still want to show you guys - really selling it here aren't I!

 It was a DREAM.
 I had reached an all time low at uni and, four months later I was invited to perform real observations taking spectroscopic data from the Taurus molecular cloud (which I also think is fate, because I am a Taurus lol) for 10 days in the mountains in Spain!
 AAAND it gets better - in my free time I was writing up the results for my section on the paper which was to be published in The Monthly Notices of the Royal Astronomical Society!!!
 In addition to this, I also found out that I had done enough in my exams to finish my degree and do my masters!!
 Highlight (and huge relief) of my LIFE!

 This was real physics.
 Working on a research project all summer, to travelling and taking real data, working with an international and interdisciplinary team, discussing ideas and learning new theories and derivations, to writing and publishing papers.
 Physics isn't the exams we take at university, it's the perseverance, hard work and dedication to research and pushing the frontiers of what we know about our universe.
 This internship gave me the confidence and determination to finish my degree.
 I stopped worrying about grades, and began enjoying the physics again.
 With this mindset, I went on to my masters and achieved the best grades yet.
 I finished my final year with my very first, FIRST!
 Grades aren't everything and instead of obsessing over them, use them as a tool to get where you want to be.
+They are important, but they don't determine your worth or ability.

 I went from having no faith in my ability as a physicist, to being a future published, master of physics student with experience in radio astronomy!
 This would not have been possible without the support of my lovely supervisor, mentor and friend Pierre, my boyfriend Alex and my family for believing in and encouraging me that I can do it.
 Surround yourself with good people, people that build you up.